MinoshPerera/omr-grading-app/README.md

 ## 🛠️ Installation

 No installation is required!
 This application runs directly in your web browser using Streamlit.
-Simply upload the Python script (`MCQ Evaluator Powered by AI.py`) to a Streamlit sharing platform or run it locally if you have Streamlit installed.
+Simply upload the Python script (`OMR_grading_tool.py`) to a Streamlit sharing platform or run it locally if you have Streamlit installed.

 ### Running Locally (if needed)